Esevel

 The answer is simple – retention.
 Studies show that around 69% of employees will stay with a company long-term if they had a good onboarding experience.

-The unfortunate fact is that a poor onboarding experience often leads to confusion and stress at the start of a new employee’s career.
+The unfortunate fact is that a poor onboarding employee experience often leads to confusion and stress at the start of a new employee’s career.
 This in turn causes unnecessary tension and even makes them wonder if they made the right choice in employers!
 They might jump to premature conclusions and the initial belief could permeate through and magnify subsequent negative experiences.

 So whether your company has always done onboarded new hires remotely, or you’ve just switched over to remote work, here are 5 effective remote onboarding best practices for new hires!